-105 reproductions of photographic images depicting familiar and unfamiliar objects, with an emphasis on the eerie, the strange, the uncanny, the ambiguous, the macabre--many in public places such as flea-markets, store-windows, museums and cemeteries.
+Photographic images depicting familiar and unfamiliar objects, with an emphasis on the eerie, the strange, the uncanny, the ambiguous, the macabre--uncovered while roaming places like flea-markets, store-windows, museums and cemeteries.

 About the AuthorSteven Gelberg